 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large bowl beat eggs until light and frothy, about 3 minutes.
+In a large bowl beat eggs until light and frothy, about 3 minutes.
+You can certainly whisk the eggs as well, but a hand mixer helps make the texture nice and light.

-- Add in the cottage cheese, flour, baking powder, green chilies, 2 cups of cheese, salt, and pepper.
+Add in the cottage cheese, flour, baking powder, green chilies, 2 cups of cheese, salt, and pepper.
 Mix to combine.
+If you’re wondering if you can leave out the flour, that wouldn’t be a problem.
+It will just have a slightly denser texture.

-- Although this egg casserole recipe isn’t spicy, you can increase the heat.
+- Although the recipe isn’t spicy, you can increase the heat.
 Use hot green chilies, diced jalapeños. or mix in pepper jack cheese.

 - For a bit of added smokiness use fire-roasted diced green chilies.